mckennapsean/dissertation/content/02-background.md

 ## Incorporating Flexibility in Visualization Design

-In a visualization design project where we worked with other types of designers (discussed in [@sec:formulation]), we discovered a disparity with how other visualization design models incorporate flexibility into the design process.
-Although some visualization researchers argue that design and research methods can elicit creativity in visualization design [@Lloyd2011; @Goodwin2013a;
+In a visualization design project where we worked with two general designers and a psychologist (discussed in [@sec:formulation]), we discovered a disparity with how existing visualization design models support flexibility throughout the design process.
+Although some visualization researchers argue that design and research methods can elicit creativity in visualization design [@Lloyd2011;
-@Moere2011], design research also tends to more explicitly emphasize and highlight the complex nature of the design process [@Baker2010; @Cao2010] as well as the role of design constraints [@Onarheim2010; @Savage1998].
-It is not clear, however, how this design research explicitly addresses or captures well-established visualization design decisions, namely those described by the levels of the nested model [@Munzner2009].
-During this project, we struggled to reconcile the visualization design decisions we wanted to make with these various creative process models used by other types of designers.
+@Goodwin2013a; @Moere2011], design practitioners explicitly emphasize and highlight the complex nature of the design process [@Baker2010;
+@Cao2010] as well as the role of design constraints [@Onarheim2010;
+@Savage1998].
+However, it is not clear how visualization design decisions, such as those established by the levels of the nested model [@Munzner2009], fit into these models presented by the design community.
+During this project in [@sec:formulation], we struggled to reconcile the visualization design decisions we wanted to make with these various creative process models used by other types of designers.

 By reflecting on our own design process in [@sec:formulation], we identify a